 Yuvi’s affliction, however, was not routine Lung Cancer.
 What we know today as Lung Cancer, has a very low survival rate.
 Fortunately, the disease that Yuvraj had (Seminoma Lung Cancer) has a much better prognosis, and is usually considered to be manageable if treated timely.
 Yuvi realized fairly soon, that the only option ahead of him if he ever wanted to play cricket again, was to receive effective cancer treatment.
 He got started on multiple rounds of chemotherapy and flew to Boston and Indianapolis in 2012, to meet the doctors who had previously treated former cyclist Lance Armstrong.

 “The side effects of chemo made me reel on my knees some days.
 But I was determined to come back and play for my country.
 That’s the one thing which always motivated me.” – Yuvraj Singh[1:3]

 After three intensive cycles of Chemotherapy, he flew back to India, eager to play for the team again.
 Was he able to make his comeback?

 This is what the official transcript from the India-vs-Afghanistan World T20 Match from September 2012says.

 “Balaji gave the first breakthrough and that was followed by a triple strike from Yuvraj, which plucked the life out of the Afghan challenge.

-In many subsequent media interviews, Yuvraj has stressed on the importance of accepting cancer at a symptomatic stage, accepting the diagnosis, choosing to fight cancer the right way and staying optimistic throughout the treatment.
+In many subsequent media interviews, Yuvraj has stressed on the importance of accepting cancer at the symptomatic stage, accepting the diagnosis, choosing to fight cancer the right way, and staying optimistic throughout the treatment.